|Fishing Home||Contact Us||News||DNR Home|

 Weekly Fishing Report -- Updated every Wednesday afternoon

-There are a lot of trout and walleye in the tailwater.
-The fall trout stocking was completed in October and the water temperature is 41 degrees.
+The tailwater temperature is 72 degrees.
+There are a lot of trout in the tailwater.
+Walleye numbers are as high as they will be for the year in the tailwater, and this is the best place in northern West Virginia to fish for them.
 Walleye fishing is best during higher flows (1,500 to 5,000 cubic feet per second) and trout fishing is best at low flows (less than 1,000 cubic feet per second).
 Call the Corps of Engineers telephone hotline at 304-265-5953 for daily lake and tailwater conditions.

 NORTHERN WEST VIRGINIA

-Shenandoah River - Flows in the Shenandoah River are high and there may be too much flow for fishing at some locations.
-Try fishing plastics near the head of pools around the bedrock ledges.
+Shenandoah River - Flows in the Shenandoah River are near normal flow for this time of year.
+Fishing plastics and topwaters near the head of pools around the bedrock ledges and in the eddy’s is always a good strategy.

-North Branch River - Flows in the North Branch have been increased to 1200 cfs and too high for fishing at most locations.
-No additional whitewater events are scheduled for this year.
+North Branch River - Flows in the North Branch are currently near 200 cfs and projected to remain at that level over the next couple days.
+No additional white whitewater events are scheduled on the North Branch this year.
+Check the Corp or Engineers webpage for specifics or schedule changes.
 Flows in the North Branch can be monitored by watching the USGS stream gages or the Jennings Randolph website (http://www.nab-wc.usace.army.mil/northBranch.html).

-Jennings Randolph Lake - Jennings Randolph Lake is currently 17 feet below conservation pool and dropping slowly.
-The West Virginia ramp is closed for the year so boaters will need to launch from the Maryland ramp.
+Jennings Randolph Lake - Jennings Randolph Lake is currently ten feet below conservation pool and dropping slowly.
+Anglers should target smallmouth bass with crankbaits and topwater lures.
+The WV ramp is open for the season and launching fees are no longer charged for the WV Ramp.
+A $5 per day fee is still being collected for the Maryland Ramp.
 Jennings Randolph Lake has a dedicated phone line for up-to-date recreational information (304) 355-2890.
-Recreational information can also be found at http://www.nab-wc.usace.army.mil/mapserver/index.html.
+Recreational information can also be found at http://www.nab.usace.army.mil/Missions/DamsRecreation/JenningsRandolphLake.aspx

 Mt.
 Storm Lake - Anglers at Mount Storm Lake should target striped bass, black bass and walleye.
+Recent biological surveys indicate good bass and walleye populations.
 Fish can be caught throughout the lake but many anglers do well fishing with chicken livers near the discharges.
+Anglers and biological surveys have been reporting good catches of striped bass.

 CENTRAL WEST VIRGINIA

 Water levels are normal and clear.
 If you are looking for a place to go, please check the fishing regulations and the WVDNR website for a list of public access sites or call your local WVDNR district office for some advice and a place to fish.
-Please wear your blaze orange while fishing during the deer hunting season over the next few weeks.
-It’s a good time for smallmouth bass fishing in rivers.
-The fall trout stocking went well and lots of waters were stocked.
-A 2014 fishing license makes a great Christmas gift.
-Check the DNR website for updated fishing information www.wvdnr.gov .
+Trout stocking season has concluded but holdover trout should be available throughout summer months at some locations as long as stream flow remain normal.
+Check the DNR webpage for statewide trout stockings and updated fishing information, www.wvdnr.gov.

 SOUTHERN WEST VIRGINIA